emma-sax4/emmasax4.info/.github/contributing.md

 ## Directory/File Structure

 Here are all of the parts of this project associated with running this application.
-This list does not include files/directories related to GitHub, Travis CI, and Git.
+This list does not include files/directories related to GitHub, CircleCI, and Git.
 ```
 .
+├── .circleci
+|   ├── another-helpful-script.sh
+|   ├── config.yml
+|   └── helpful-script.sh
 ├── _includes
 |   ├── elements
 |   |   ├── button-one.html